jameslovallo/snappy/packages/carousel/README.md

 ### Slide Events

-It is a common requirement to execute code when an becomes visible or hidden, perhaps to apply an animation or handle analytics.
-Each slide provides a set of events that you can listen.
-You can also target every slide in the carousel using `this.slides`.
+It is a common requirement to execute code when a slide becomes visible or is hidden, perhaps to apply an animation or to support analytics.
+Each slide provides a pair of events that you can listen for to support these requirements.
+You can either target an individual slide or loop over every slide in the carousel using `this.slides`.

 | Event   | Description                 |
 | ------- | --------------------------- |
 | visible | fired when slide is visible |
 | hidden  | fired when slide is hidden  |

+An example using `visible` and `hidden` events to apply slide effects.

 ```js
 const carousel = document.querySelector('snappy-carousel#demo')